joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 #### [Examples]
 * _/imagine an ancient city, bathed in twilight's glow, nestled between towering mountains and a vast, tranquil sea, in the style of Romanticism with soft watercolor textures, hues of purple and gold, and a hint of melancholy --stylize 1000_
-* _/imagine a woman's face half-illuminated and half-enshrouded in shadow, in the style of Chiaroscuro, stark contrasts, monochromatic palette, Sony A7R V --aspect 1:2_
+* _/imagine a woman's face half-illuminated and half-enshrouded in shadow, in the style of Chiaroscuro, stark contrasts, monochromatic palette, Sony A7R V --style raw --aspect 1:2_
-* _/imagine a dense forest of bioluminescent plants, glowing in a myriad of neon colors against the inky black night, in the style of surrealism, radiating a sense of wonder and mystery --weird 1000*
+* _/imagine a dense forest of bioluminescent plants, glowing in a myriad of neon colors against the inky black night, in the style of surrealism, radiating a sense of wonder and mystery --chaos 50 --weird 1500_
+* _/imagine a small fluffy kitten playing with a ball of yarn in a sunny garden, filled with vibrant flowers, in the style of anime, embodying a sense of joy and playfulness --niji 5 --style cute_
+* _/imagine an expansive, sunlit valley dotted with wildflowers, surrounded by majestic snow-capped mountains, as seen from a bird's-eye view, capturing the grandeur of nature in the style of a drone photograph --aspect 16:9_
+* _/imagine a group of dancers, their movements merging into a whirl of vibrant colors and fluid forms, in the style of Abstract Expressionism, emphasizing the energy and rhythm of the dance --quality .25_

 <!--